-Grab a cup of coffee or tea and settle in for a bite of these moist lemony Gluten Free Lemon Madeleines.
-Bursting with fresh lemon flavor and a dusting of powdered sugar, these are one of my favorite cake-like cookies.
+Grab a cup of coffee or tea and settle in for a bite of these moist lemony Gluten Free Madeleines.
+They are bursting with fresh lemon flavor with a dusting of powdered sugar.
+These soft French cookies are one of my favorite cookies.

 Lemon desserts are a thing here thanks to our very productive lemon tree.
 If you are looking for even more gluten free lemon desserts, I have you covered with a ton of great recipes!